-In my house the broom serves a dual-purpose: a standard sweeping assistant, and as a noise-canceling device (used to bang on the ceiling during our neighbors' wild parties).
-For the latter purpose, a wood handle is important to get the right resonance, but the real issue for me is: in a small, urban apartment where can I hide said broom?
+In my house, the broom serves a dual-purpose: a standard sweeping assistant and a noise-canceling device (used to bang on the ceiling during our neighbors' wild parties).
+For the latter purpose, a wood handle is important to get the right resonance, but the real issue for me is: In a small, urban apartment where can I hide said broom?
 For those of us lacking a proper broom closet, utilitarian goods end up front and center.
-Often they're in the kitchen or hanging on a wall hook; so they better look good.
-Here, five brooms you won't be ashamed to put on display.
+Often they're in the kitchen or hanging on a wall hook, so they'd better look good.
+Here, five well-made brooms that you won't be ashamed to display.

-Above: From Andrée Jardin, one of our favorite broom making studios, the Complete Dustpan & Brush is designed by French bloggers Mr. & Mrs. Clynk.
+Above: From Andrée Jardin, one of our favorite broom-making studios, the Full Shovel + Brush is designed by French bloggers Mr. & Mrs. Clynk.
 The set is available in Fig, Mustard, Fake Black, or Light Gray and comes with the warning, "Caution!
-This object can quickly become essential"; €79 from Andrée Jardin.
+This object can quickly become essential"; €79 ($98.20) from Andrée Jardin.

-Above: An attractive and easily accessible broom is from US company The Laundress, the Horsehair Broom is made in Germany and sells for $60.
+Above: The Laundress's attractive and easily accessible Horsehair Broom is made in Germany and sells for $60.